smp4/vim-zettelstecker/README.md

 * `strikeout`, this should also be compatible with Ghub Flavored Markdown.
 Use two tildes `~~`.
 * `tex_math_dollars`, escape math with two \$'s `$$`.

+## Known Bugs

+* If implemented, the tip on folding will fold the last line of YAML frontmatter and the blank lines beneath it.
+Not critical, but ugly.

 ## Todo

 - DONE zettel filetype in zettel metadata (put warning in dependencies)
+- Be kinder to users - allow them to decide which vim-markdown configuration options get overwritten by vim-zettelstecker.
 - template - daily log
 - Break zettelstecker into just core parts with no publishing, references, minimum dependencies, and zettelsteckdosen for everything.
 - how to extend `ge` in `vim-markdown` to open in the rightmost split, and open a new right split if there is only one window. can see how vim-markdown extends `gx` as a template.